 SFCC Video Production Airs on Cable Channel 14

+SFCC Photography has begun a partnership with Community Minded Television to provide programming produced by students.
 Stories among us will air on Monday May 11th at 5pm, Wednesday the 13th at 7:30pm and again on Thursday at 5:00pm.

 SFCC Students are also providing CMTV with videos of Winona LaDuke's recent lecture, the Spokane Get Lit Teen Poetry Slam, Armenian Genocide Rememberence Day lecture, and the Intertribal Salish Language Conference.